 So if you just take verses 3 and 4 there are five answers to the question: What great reality brought Peter to worship this way?
 What gripped his mind and moved his heart and opened his mouth to say, “Blessed be God”?
 The answer is:

-- (And) God is keeping that inheritance so that it will never, ever perish or soil or fade.
+God is keeping that inheritance so that it will never ever perish or soil or fade.

 Now what is the main thing that God is doing here?
 The main thing is that God has caused new birth.
 His great mercy is the source of it.
 His raising Jesus from the dead is the historical triumph over death that makes it possible.
 Our living hope in a great inheritance flows from it.
 But the main work of God focused on here is the new birth.
 So let’s focus on that: God caused us to be born again.

 But most of us have been taught one way or the other that God did not do the decisive work here, we did.
-And it is no wonder, then, that we do not respond like Peter: "Blessed be God, O blessed be God who by HIS GREAT MERCY did it!"
+And it is no wonder, then, that we do not respond like Peter: “Blessed be God, blessed be God who by his great mercy did it!”

 How Do You Know You Were Born Physically?